vdhicts/cyberfusion-cluster-api-client/README.md

 ### Requests

 The endpoint methods may ask for filters, models or id's.
 The method typehints will tell you which input is requested.
-When models need to be provided, the required attributes will be checked before executing the request.
-A `RequestException` will be thrown when attributes are missing.
+When models need to be provided, the required properties will be checked before executing the request.
+A `RequestException` will be thrown when properties are missing.
 See the message for more details.

 #### Manually make requests